-CSOs can deliver services in sectors such as health, education, water and sanitation, agriculture or veterinary services, notably by reaching out to remote and isolated areas where the state may not penetrate, by reaching excluded and marginalised communities, promoting innovation and filling the vacuum where the public and private sectors fail to fulfil their role.
-This is often done through the promotion of private-public partnership (PPP) arrangements and the use of co-production schemes between CSOs and local authorities for social service delivery.
+CSOs can also deliver services in sectors such as health, education, water and sanitation, agriculture or veterinary services, notably by reaching out to remote and isolated areas where the state may not penetrate, by reaching excluded and marginalised communities, promoting innovation and filling the vacuum where the public and formal private sectors fail to fulfil their role.
+This is often done through the promotion of multi-stakeholder alliances or other forms of public-private collaboration, or the use of co-production schemes between CSOs and local authorities for social service delivery.
+As farmer associations, cooperatives, or support organisations.
+CSOs can also be involved in implementation by representing smallholder farmers, informal sector operators, women or other underserved segments of the private sector in structured public-private dialogue on improving the local business environment and investment climate.

-In addition to these more traditional forms of civil society involvement, sector actions can further explore the use of new forms of civil society engagement, using information and communication technologies (ICTs) such as e-Governance, social networks and other internet-based forms of Civil Society/state interface, etc.12
+In addition to these more traditional forms of civil society involvement, sector actions can further explore the use of new forms of civil society engagement, using information and communication technologies (ICTs) such as e-Governance, social networks and other internet-based forms of Civil Society/state interface, etc. 15

-Monitoring and Evaluation
+Monitoring